Let’s discuss the media blackout tactic and its effects.

 The Media Blackout Tactic

-More and more organisations are deliberately avoiding any interaction with legacy news media:
+More and more organisations are deliberately avoiding any interaction with traditional news media:

-Media Blackout = when an organisation intentionally avoid engaging with legacy news media, often to control the narrative and protect interests.
-Journalists criticise this practice as it obstructs investigative reporting and undermines information transparency.
+Media blackout = when an organisation refuses to engage with journalists to protect business interests and mitigate damage.
+Journalists criticise this practice as it obstructs investigative reporting and undermines societal transparency.

-Media Blackouts are the result of unfair rules of engagement in a “Post-Truth” media landscape:
+According to some organisations, media blackouts are a reasonable outcome of unfair rules of engagement in a post-truth media landscape:

 The Media Analysis